About Inver Hills

 Each year, Inver Hills Community College releases a Report to the Community .

-- 62% of credit students are enrolled part-time.
+- 63 percent of credit students are enrolled part-time.
 A majority of community college students nationwide attend college part time, and an even larger number work more than 20 hours a week.
+The remaining percentage (37 percent) were full-time students.

-- Students of color represented 28% of our student population.
+- Students of color (of known status) represented 29 percent of our student population.
 The percentage of students of color has been steadily increasing over the last several years.

-- 60% of our students came from a home where neither parent holds a bachelor’s degree; 21% of our students came from a home where neither parent has any postsecondary education.
+- 60 percent of our students (of known status) came from a home where neither parent holds a bachelor’s degree; 22 percent of our students (of known status) came from a home where neither parent has any postsecondary education.
 One of the biggest challenges first-generation students face is a lack of understanding how to pay for college and obtain financial aid.

-- 57% of our students are classified as “low-income” students.
+- 59 percent of our students are classified as “low-income” students.
 On a national level, most community college students receive state and federal aid to attend school.

 - 4,954 individuals received continuing education and customized training through our Center for Professional and Workforce Development.
 We train employees working for 3M, the St. Paul Fire Department, Prairie Island Nuclear Plant and General Dynamics, to name a few.

-- We offered 2,195 for-credit classes; 18% were offered exclusively online.
+- We offered 2,195 for-credit classes; 18 percent were offered exclusively online.
 We offer 11 programs that can be completed entirely online, from start to finish.

 - The college offered 59 academic disciplines, 35 two-year degree options and 26 certificates.